 My fiction has been published in numerous places including Ambit, Black Static, BFS Horizons, Structo, Shooter, STORGY, The Alarmist and volume one of The Shadow Booth.
 You can find links to lots of my fiction on the Stories page.

-I have three collections of flash fictions: Spiderseed (Sleepy House Press, 2016), Threshold (Gumbo Press, 2013) & my twisted Xmas collection Merry Gentlemen (self published, 2014).
-My next flash collection Incorcisms will be released in May 2021 with Arachne Press and then my full length collection of short stories Fauna will arrive in Sept 2021 with Fly on the Wall.
+I have four collections of flash fictions: Incorcisms (Arachne Press, 2021), Spiderseed (Sleepy House Press, 2016), Threshold (Gumbo Press, 2013), & my twisted Xmas collection Merry Gentlemen (self published, 2014).
+My full length collection of short stories Fauna will arrive in Sept 2021 with Fly on the Wall.

 I've performed my fiction with excessive theatricality at various events and locations.
 I've performed twice at Kendal Calling, twice at Bluedot Festival, once at an apocalyptic arts event in Preston Bus Station, and countless times at Manchester's premier spoken word evening Bad Language.
 I'll usually say yes to a spoken word opportunity so if you'd like me to perform, just get in touch.